ocrmypdf/OCRmyPDF/docs/installation.rst

 Manual installation on macOS
 ----------------------------

-These instructions probably work on all macOS supported by Homebrew.
+These instructions probably work on all macOS supported by Homebrew, and are for installing a more current version of OCRmyPDF than is available from Homebrew.
+Note that the Homebrew versions usually track the release versions fairly closely.

 If it's not already present, `install Homebrew <http://brew.sh/>`__.